 Sometimes, however, redundancy is desirable.
 For example, a concept that has already been introduced informally (e.g., in the introduction) can be explained again in more detail in a later chapter.
-In such cases, however, be careful not to copy individual sentences or even entire paragraphs word for word and without modification.
+In such cases, however, be careful not to copy individual sentences or even entire paragraphs without modification2.